 So how should you handle comments about your accent?

-Your job in this situation is to handle the comments by reassuring the person that yes, you are a non native speaker, but you speak well.
+The simplest way to handle these comments is to acknowledge that yes, you are a non-native speaker, but you speak well.

 Remember, they may be asking themselves, “Do I understand this person?”